-If your DRO has already been approved by the Official Receiver but you are still in the one year period before it ends, you MUST NOT withdraw any money from your pension or start taking an income from it until the DRO has ended.
+If your DRO has been approved by the Official Receiver and you are still in the one year period before it ends, you must not withdraw any money from your pension or start taking an income from it until the DRO has ended.

-If you will be under 55 when your DRO is approved, it doesn’t matter how large your pension pot is, it will be ignored as you will be too young to access it at that point.
+If you will be under 55 on the day your DRO is approved, it doesn’t matter how large your pension pot is, it will be ignored as you will be too young to access it at that point.